raspberrypi/documentation/hardware/industrial/README.md

 ```

 The above uses the [mailbox property interface](https://github.com/raspberrypi/firmware/wiki/Mailbox-property-interface) `GET_BOARD_SERIAL` with a request size of 8 bytes and response size of 8 bytes (sending two integers for the request 0, 0).
 The response to this will be two integers (0x00000020 and 0x80000000) followed by the tag code, the request length, the response length (with the 31st bit set to indicate that it is a response) then the 64 bit serial number (where the MS 32bits are always 0).

+## Write and read Customer OTP values

+**WARNING: The OTP values are One-Time Programmable, once a bit has been changed from 0 to 1, it can't be changed back**

 To set the customer OTP values you will need to use the `SET_CUSTOMER_OTP` (0x38021) tag as follows:
 ```